More information about our Covid-19 protocol can be found here.

 Parents are welcome to join in on most classes as long as they participate!
 We are a village and expect that everyone present will be engaged in the activities & set a good example for others on how to do so.
 Exceptions are noted on the individual class page.

 We love meeting in the rain and even the very occasional snow!
 We also have safety and emergency protocols for unsafe weather conditions.
 Classes may be rescheduled or relocated if necessary.
 We ask that parents check their email the day of class to be on the lookout for updated class information.

-We welcome younger siblings who are supervised by their parents; however, if the younger child is distracting the group, you may be asked to step away from the group momentarily, so the other children can focus on their projects.
-Please introduce your younger children to the instructors at the beginning of class and bring a signed Medical & Release form for them as well.
+We welcome younger siblings who are supervised by their parents; however, if the younger child is distracting the group, you may be asked to step away from the group momentarily so the other children can focus on their projects.
+Please introduce your younger children to the instructors at the beginning of class and bring a signed Participation Waiver for them as well.
 See sibling section on individual class page(s) for details.

 We welcome all parents and grandparents to our classes.
 All visitors must fill out a Medical and Release form and participate in the day’s activities.